 I show you how I animate drawings to explain to the patient what I am doing, this is supported with film animations of key concepts.
 Making explanations in 3D helps the subjects come alive and much easier to graduate theory to treatment.

-We base our approach on a General Osteopathic Routine using a constitutional approach that builds on the learning from films one and two.
+We base our approach on a General Osteopathic Routine using an evolved constitutional approach, that builds on the learning from films one and two.
 This film brings the work together by deconstructing the routine on a real patient, talking in real time about what is happening on the bench.

 The Journey – From Theory To Practice

 This can be the hardest transition to make, there is nothing like seeing theory in action to make it real.
 At the end of the day Osteopathic practice has a physical component; you have to do something.
 We can all watch a practitioner treat a patient, there is value in that of course.
 But when you couple that experience with a background explanation and a real time explanation – the learning is transformed.

 A comprehensive explanation of the mechanical aims and objectives of a General Osteopathic Treatment routine.
 Core knowledge about what can help and hold up a good routine, a narrated walk through the process of treatment.

 A well applied bodywork routine is one long seamless movement and keeping that on track requires a good underpinning narrative that you will have learned in films one and two.
 How to approach adjustments in the spine from a constitutional perspective demonstrating correct articulation and long lever adjustment.

 The foundation of successful bodywork and safe stable adjustment rests upon knowing exactly what you are doing.
 If technique has become scary, then you need to find out why.
 Technique on its own is dangerous and rarely achieves anything of value.